Our temple is a center for Buddhist and those interested in Thai culture to meet and explore.

 We offer you a place where your knowledge can grow and you can focus on a way of life and living that leads to greater understanding and achievement along the Lord Buddha's great path.

-We hope you will join our community at Wat Sacramento Buddhavanaram in observing Makha Bucha.
+All devout Buddhists are invited to join our community at Wat Sacramento Buddhavanaram in observing Visakha Puja 2018.

 |9:00 A.M.|| |

 |10:30 A.M.|| |

 Meal offering to the monks inside the temple

 |11:00 A.M.|| |

 Religious ceremony, lay community requests the Five Precepts, Phapa and Sangha Dana offering, Dhamma talk, monks chanting and blessings, candlelight procession (Vien Tien) around main temple hall

 Uposatha participants taking the Eight Precepts should wear modest, white attire in accordance with Buddhist tradition.